mzuzak/DSM-for-Logic-Locking/README.md

 Current parameters:

-Initial points = 25
+Initial points = 25  (see line 405)
-Number of iterations = 30
+Number of iterations = 30  (see line 408)
-Number of goal variables = 4
+Number of response variables = 4  (see line 417)
-Number of independent variables = 3
+Number of independent variables = 3  (see line 411)

-The script is tested on PyCharm using virtual environment.
-Most of the configurations are harded coded with in the script.
-See lines 500 to 627 for the configurations
+Additional corners points were added to prevent out of bound interpolation (line 476 - 518)

+## Region of Interest

+See function find_ROI for the configurations for the region of interest

 ## Citations: